BunkerBots/kutils-docs/ku_customisation.md

 With this, we conclude the guide to Customisation in KU.
 We know it's a long read, but this is actually simple in practice.
 Of course, we will try to make things simpler in the future, so count on us!

-Not that it's necessary, but we recommend you to read *this guide*  to optimize the customisation workflow for yourself!
+Not that it's necessary, but we recommend you to read on just a bit more to optimize the customisation workflow for yourself!

 Now that you are done with all the guides, feel free to use the bot, and have fun~